AdaptableTools/ab-website/src/pages/adaptable/index.md

 description: >-
   AdapTable turbo-charges your data management, providing the ultimate toolkit to drive your data needs.
-A straightforward, but immensely powerful, HTML5 DataGrid add-on, the AdapTable integrates with any data system and any data set to provide cutting-edge user tools which otherwise require months of bespoke development.
+A straightforward, but immensely powerful, HTML5 DataGrid add-on, AdapTable integrates with any data system and any data set to provide cutting-edge user tools which otherwise require months of bespoke development.
 keyfeaturestitle: AdapTable's Unique Offer
 keyfeatures:
   - video: 'https://www.youtube.com/embed/l5F3ROZJu5k'